microsoft/rats/rats-devtools/docs/index.md

 …
 ```

-## build-jupytext-notebooks
+## build-tutorial-notebooks

-Looks for *.py files under the components' docs/_jupytext_tutorials folders, and converts each one
+Looks for *.py files under the components' docs/_tutorial_notebook_sources folders, and converts
-of them into a *.md notebook under the dos/notebooks.
+each one of them into a *.md notebook under the docs/_tutorial_notebooks.

+The generated notebooks are not automatically exposed by mkdocs.
+A manually created and edited
+docs/tutorial_notebooks/.pages defines the contexts of the component's 'Tutorial Notebooks'
+section.
+Note that it can contain links to notebooks generated in other components.
+This is
+useful for notebooks that need external libraries, which should be generated under a
+rats-examples-* component.

-Currently enabled only for rats-processors.
-To enable for other components, edit the components
+Currently enabled for rats-processors and rats-examples-sklearn.
+To enable for other components,
-list in `rats.devtools._commands.build_jupytext_notebooks` and add `jupytext` and `nbconvert` to
+edit the components list in `rats.devtools._commands.build_tutorial_notebooks`. and add `jupytext`
-the component's `pyproject.toml` in section `tool.poetry.group.docs.dependencies`.
+and `nbconvert` to the component's `pyproject.toml` in section
+`tool.poetry.group.docs.dependencies`.

 ## build-api-docs